eraybasar/pesdk-docs/_guides/html5/v4/introduction/ui.md

 Both UIs are built with [React](https://reactjs.org).

 We are currently working on a completely new UI system and will, therefore, only implement incremental changes or additions to our current UIs.
-At this point, we cannot give you a more advanced timeline when the new UI will operable.
+At this point, we cannot give you a more advanced timeline when the new UI will be operable.